Daniboy370/Masters-Project/README.md

 My master's work in Aeronautical Engineering in the Technion university under supervisory of Prof. Barry Greenberg.
 In a nutshell, based on Navier-Stokes equations, I derive an analytical development of a combustion model that oftentimes can be seen in jet engines.
-Although being analytic, it was (sadly) found as non differentiable and thus classic optimization techniques cannot be applied.
-Therefore, a workaround optimization approaches were examined :
+Although being analytically expressed, it was (sadly) found to be non differentiable and thus classic optimization techniques cannot be applied.
+Therefore two optimization approaches were examined as a workaround :

+### Data driven - Falied ☹️ :

-* Data driven - using the analytic model as a generative source - $P(X, Y)$
+* Artificial Neural Network - using the analytic model as a generative model  P(X, Y)  where the ANN minimizes the cost.

-it presents an heuristic implementation of the Genetic Algorithm with respect to an.
-Eventually, it manages
-to answer the question what is the optimal initial droplet size distribution that guarantees an optimal flame performance.
+* Reinforcement Learning - an agent is "navigating" on the manifold of combinations in the *k+1* space, in sought of the global optimum.

+### Succeded :
+Genetic Algorithm - somewhat resembles the RL but significantly practical and more powerfull as it samples *heuristically* simultaneously hundreds of combination each iteration and thus avoid local optima.

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; <img src='https://github.com/Daniboy370/Masters-Project/blob/master/Misc/Images/Shock_diamond.jpg?raw=true' width=550/>